ahillss/ParsingMachine/README.md

 }

 ```
-###### Machine
+##### Machine
 A function representing a machine.
-Used to both initialise the machine stack and optionally in a transition.
+Used to both initialise the machine stack and optionally in a **transition**.
 The *p* represents the start of the stack when initialising, and when used in a transition it represents the current stack position.
 The *pos* parameter represents the current position of the parser, zero is used when initialising.

 The *parmac_set* function must be called as shown below.
 * the 1st and 3rd parameters must be the same as the current function's *p* and *pos*